Written By: Women and Infants on August 8, 2024

 This test is now used worldwide and is a game changer for women with ovarian cancer, which is notoriously difficult to diagnose at an early stage when it is most treatable.
 This research has expanded to study the function of the biomarker within cancer cells and the use of novel therapeutics that target the biomarker.

-The 2023 SAA Rhode Island Open Water Swim is taking place Saturday, September 9, at Roger Wheeler State Beach in scenic Narragansett.
-This annual event attracts over 700 swimmers and volunteers of all ages, including Olympians such as Rhode Islander Elizabeth Beisel.
+The 2024 SAA Rhode Island Open Water Swim is taking place Saturday, September 7, at Roger Wheeler State Beach in scenic Narragansett.
+This annual event attracts over 800 swimmers and volunteers of all ages, including Olympians and dozens of fundraising teams.

-For information about sponsoring, donating, or registering to swim or volunteer for the event, visit https://www.swimacrossamerica.org/rhodeisland or to see photos from previous years' events view their photo album.
+For information about sponsoring, donating, or registering to swim or volunteer for the event, visit https://www.swimacrossamerica.org/rhodeisland.
+To see photos and videos from previous years' events, view the SAA-RI Flickr album.

-More than 300,000 women will receive breast or ovarian cancer diagnoses in the U.S. this year alone.
+More than 300,000 women will receive breast or ovarian cancer diagnoses in the United States this year.
 This staggering statistic keeps all of us at Women & Infants motivated to achieve better patient outcomes through state-of-the-art treatment and world-class research performed by some of the most talented clinicians and investigators in the world.

 Although current treatments help cure some breast or ovarian cancer patients, many ovarian cancers and some forms of breast cancer are more adverse.
 Treatments for all types of cancer can have near-term and long-term negative effects, including undesirable hormonal changes and diminished fertility.